switchboard-xyz/solana-sdk/website/api/cli/_oracle.md

   QUEUEKEY  public key of the oracle queue to join

 OPTIONS
   -a, --authority=authority        keypair to delegate authority to for managing the oracle account -h, --help                       show CLI help

-  -k, --keypair=keypair      keypair that will pay for onchain transactions. defaults to new account authority if no
+  -k, --keypair=keypair            keypair that will pay for onchain transactions. defaults to new account authority if
-                             alternate authority provided
+                                   no alternate authority provided

   -n, --name=name                  name of the oracle for easier identification

   -s, --silent                     suppress cli prompts

   -u, --rpcUrl=rpcUrl              alternate RPC url

   -v, --verbose                    log everything

+  --enable                         enable oracle heartbeat permissions

   --mainnetBeta                    WARNING: use mainnet-beta solana cluster

   --programId=programId            alternative Switchboard program ID to interact with

+  --queueAuthority=queueAuthority  alternative keypair to use for queue authority

 EXAMPLES
   $ sbv2 oracle:create GhYg3R1V6DmJbwuc57qZeoYG6gUuvCotUF1zU3WCj98U --keypair ../payer-and-authority-keypair.json